cjlindner/teaport/README.md

 8. Replace and/or remove the Logo in the navbar
 9. Update the Copyright in the footer with your name and date

 Of course, there is a whole lot more you can do.
-I cannot go through each of the pages or every possible option available.
+I cannot go through every possible option available.
 You will have to explore on your own.

 ## Bugs and Issues